tieutrunghoa1198/NWC202/README.md

 ### `npm install`

-Install all the nodemodule that needed in this project
+Install all the node_modules that needed in this project

 ### `yarn start`